lightningpayments/org-ronruby-lib-csv/README.md

 Improvements
 ==============================
-Using Akka Streams to increase performance is in progress.
+CsvParser works with Akka Streams to increase the performance.

 Fork
 ==============================